 Luckily, thrush responds well to topical treatment.
-Copper solutions are often used to treat this condition – pouring some liberally on the area after carefully cleaning the hoof out.
+Copper solutions are often used to treat this condition by pouring some liberally on the area after carefully cleaning the hoof out.

-Daily hoof cleaning – better yet, twice daily – is important for preventing thrush and keeping horse's hoofs healthy.
+Daily hoof cleaning is better yet.
+Twice daily is important for preventing thrush and keeping horse's hoofs healthy.

 Tip #2.
 Pay attention to legs